-When you select a link below, you will be leaving the EHC website and linking to a website that is not operated by EHC.
+When you select an external link below, you will be leaving the EHC website and linking to a website that is not operated by EHC.
 EHC is not responsible for the content of external websites.
 Privacy and security policies may differ from those practiced by EHC.

 - Family Resource Guide for Washington County

 Directory of services for parenting infants and children.

 Directory of services for seniors and elder care.

 - Assisted Living Guide

 Seniors and people with disabilities often need supportive living options.
 This guide describes the three levels of assisted living, financial support options, and provides a list of state support resources.

 Online resource for anyone looking for information on placing themselves or a loved-one into an assisted living or elder care facility.